-If you’re looking for the quickest and easiest way how to calculate the arc flash boundary then you’ve come to the right place!
+If you’re looking for the quickest and easiest way to do an arc flash boundary calculation you’ve come to the right place!

 There are a number of ways to do it, all of which come with their own quirks and nuances but in this article, I’m going to assume a couple of things: